dennisschroeder/khome/README.md

 a worldwide community of tinkerers and DIY enthusiasts.
 Perfect to run on a Raspberry Pi or a local server.

 If you're not already familiar with Home Assistant, you find all you need on the [Getting Started page](https://www.home-assistant.io/getting-started/).

-## Warning
-This project is in an early state.
-You can't rely on it **yet**.
-But I encourage you to test it and report [issues](https://github.com/dennisschroeder/khome/issues).
-Changes in the API, removal of features, or other changes will occur.
-Of course, [contributions](https://github.com/dennisschroeder/khome/pulls) are also very welcome.

 ## If you are from...